rishi255/posh_codex/README.md

 - [x] Add a way to change the hotkey for completion by reading key input, instead of user having to call function`
 - [ ] Stream the output, instead of waiting for entire thing to be generated
   - [ ] OR Show a progress/loading indicator when inference is running
+- [ ] Switch to chat API instead of generate - to provide context of previous messages?
+- [ ] Switch from environment variables based configuration to a config file (`poshcodex.ini`)
 - [ ] Add proper documentation in `PoshCodex/Docs/about_PoshCodex.md` and `PoshCodex/Docs/Write-Completion.md`
 - [ ] Add GIF of working demo in terminal
 - [ ] Make completed text a lighter colour to show that it is only a potential solution